-Homeless status is determined in cooperation with the learning coach.
+Homeless status is determined collaboratively with the learning coach and confirmed by the school liaison.
 In the case of unaccompanied youth, status is determined by the School Liaison.

 School Liaison

 The Superintendent & CEO designates the following staff person as the School Liaison for homeless scholars (42 U.S.C. § 11432(g)(1)(J)(ii)):